vscosta/yap/docs/md/fli.md

 This gives portability with a number of SWI-Prolog packages and avoids garnage collection by using @ref slotInterface.
 Last, a new C++ based interface is being designed to work with the swig (www.swig.orgv) interface compiler.

   + The @subpage c-interface

   + The @ref swi-c-interface emulates Jan Wielemaker's SWI foreign language interface.

   + The @ref  yap-cplus-interface is desiged to interface with the SWIG package by using Object-Oriented concepts

-+ The @ref LoadInterface handles the setup of foreign files
++ The @ref LoadForeign handles the setup of foreign files